ZijunGao/LinCDE/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Reduced the package size to below 5 MB.

-* Added reference link to the method in the Description field.
+* Updated the vignettes to include the codes for reproducing the figures.

 ## R CMD check results